The Surprisingly Harmful Effects of Complaining

 Complaints and sadness mix in most people’s brains.
 The brain tries to assimilate its activity and strengthen it to “put it in its place”.

-This includes when you don’t show interest for a situation.
-The main organ of your nervous system, because of pure empathy, looks for the reason of the sadness and complaints.
+This includes when you don’t show interest in a situation.
+The main organ of your nervous system, because of pure empathy, looks for the reason for the sadness and complaints.

 People are sentimental and emotional beings.
 Because of this, it’s impossible to avoid episodes of sadness, melancholy, or anxiety.
-However, the best thing is to maintain a balance between these.
+However, the best thing to do is maintain a balance between them.

 Each step should come gradually, with calm and maturity.
 If you’re in a period of sadness, you need to get around yourself and live.

 At the same time, getting out of the house without being hurtful is a great alternative.
-Do your best to make your life as positive as possible, and your health will thank you.
+Do your best to make your life as positive as possible.
+Your body will thank you for it.